quinndziwura/Unloket-Data_Viz/README.md

 Typography: Newsreader (serif) for headlines, Manrope (sans-serif) for body and labels to matching Unloket's style guide.

-Gestalt principles applied:
-- Proximity: KPI tiles are grouped at the top as a unified summary row, visually separated from the detailed charts below
-- Similarity: Consistent card styling across all KPI tiles signals they belong to the same category of information
-- Figure/ground: Dark primary color on light background creates clear hierarchy throughout
-- Continuity: The 'Total Message Count' line guides the eye naturally across the time axis,making the trend readable without much effort.
-- Connection: The date slider across the top links all charts simultaneously, showing the viewer than all the visuals and KPI's share the same dataset.

 Chart choices:
 - Bar charts for category comparisons as they are easy to rank visually and straightforward to understand.